EmmanuelleRN/ernunes/content/authors/admin/_index.md

 title: Emmanuelle R. Nunes
 ---

+I'm a Senior Data Scientist at Microsoft.
+I currently work with Xbox games data.
+I’m the creator of <span style="color:purple"> RLadies </span> chapter in Reading, and I’m a certified The Carpentries Instructor.

-I'm a Data Scientist at Microsoft.
-I love sharing knowledge, this being why I decided to create this blog.
-In here I hope to share about courses I'm taking and explain concepts for a broader audience in an easier way.
+I love sharing knowledge; this being why I decided to create this blog.
+Here I hope to share about courses I'm taking and explain concepts for a broader audience.
 I hope you can enjoy my space and contact me if needed.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.